CCPA Compliance Options for Publishers

 "The below companies may collect personal information when you interact with our digital property, including IP addresses, digital identifiers, information about your web browsing and app usage and how you interact with our properties and ads for a variety of purposes, such as: personalization of offers or advertisements; analytics about how you engage with websites or ads; and other commercial purposes.
 For more information about the collection, use, and sale of your personal information and your rights, please use the below links."

-As well as a link to our user rights / opt-out page: https://rakutenadvertising.com/legal-notices/subject-requests/
+As well as a link to our user rights / opt-out page:https://rakutenadvertising.com/legal-notices/services-privacy-rights-request-form/

-Please reach out to email@example.com with any additional questions.
+Please reach out to the Customer Support team with any additional questions.

 Still have more questions?
 Use the SUPPORT tab at the top of the page or this link to find the email or phone Customer Support contacts for your location.